 How Do Microscopes Work?

-The most basic microscopes used in various institutions today make use of a series of lenses that collect, reflect, and focus light into the specimen, which is the object under inspection.
+The most basic microscopes used in various institutions today use a series of lenses that collect, reflect, and focus light into the specimen, which is the object under inspection.
 Without the presence of light, microscopes won’t work.
 This kind of microscope is typically used in research centers, schools, and hospitals.

 The use of different microscope lenses promotes magnification without altering the quality of the image produced.
 Aside from the lens magnification, it’s also important to identify the microscope field of view to accurately measure the size of your specimen.
-Also, most microscopes have binocular lenses consisting of two lenses and a prism to split the image on both oculars where you’ll peek through.
+Also, most microscopes have binocular lenses consisting of two lenses and a prism to split the image on both oculars, where you’ll peek through.

 On another end of the microscope are objective lenses which are responsible for collecting and concentrating light into the specimen.
 These objective lenses have varying strengths which can be used one at a time by adjusting the revolving nosepiece.